Abhaykrr/Nagarro_Summer_Internship-/nagarro_internship_project2/README.md

 MongoDb

-To run it locally on you machine you need to have a mongodb url,google auth key,razorpay key .If you have that , then clone/fork this repo and place all the key and mongo url in a .env file with respective key id as mentioned in the code
+To run it locally on you machine you need to have a mongodb url, stripe auth key .If you have that , then clone/fork this repo and place all the key and mongo url in a .env file with respective key id as mentioned in the code

 Open Terminal and write >